daxadax/gamejam-22/README.md

 # Assets

-Most of the assets were create by Vex or myself.
+Most of the assets were created by Vex or myself.
 Some assets are from the [decentraland builder asset](https://github.com/decentraland/builder-assets/tree/master/assets) packs